Magnetiq Bank Offers Visa B2B Connect Service To Customers

 Antons Kononovs, Acting Chairman of the Board of Magnetiq Bank, expressed his enthusiasm for the collaboration with Visa and becoming one of the early adopters across Europe to offer Visa B2B Connect.
 This achievement underlines Magnetiq Bank steadfast dedication to delivering inventive and efficient financial solutions in the e-commerce and fintech domains.
 Antons Kononovs emphasized that this innovation will provide clients with expanded opportunities for international payments, fostering business growth and enhancing competitiveness in the global market.

-“Visa B2B Connect simplifies and speeds up transactions for banks and their clients, reducing costs for a more efficient and secure way to move money globally”, commented Ben Ellis, Global Head of Visa B2B Connect at Visa.“We are excited to be bringing these solutions to market for Magnetiq Bank customers.”
+“Visa B2B Connect simplifies and speeds up transactions for banks and their clients, reducing costs for a more efficient and secure way to move money globally”, commented Ben Ellis, Global Head of Visa B2B Connect at Visa.“We are excited to bring these solutions to market for Magnetiq Bank customers.”

 About Magnetiq Bank: